GNOME/gtk/docs/reference/gtk/running.md

 are only available when GTK has been configured with `-Ddebug=true`.

 cursor
- : Information about cursor objects (only win32) eventloop
+: Information about cursor objects (only win32)

+eventloop
- : Information about event loop operation (mostly Quartz) misc
+: Information about event loop operation (mostly Quartz)

+misc
 : Miscellaneous information

 frames
- : Information about the frame clock settings
+: Information about the frame clock

+settings
 : Information about xsettings

 selection
- : Information about selections clipboard
+: Information about selections

+clipboard
- : Information about clipboards dnd
+: Information about clipboards

+dnd
- : Information about drag-and-drop opengl
+: Information about drag-and-drop

+opengl
 : Information about OpenGL

 vulkan
 : Information about Vulkan

 A number of options affect behavior instead of logging:

 nograbs
- : Turn off all pointer and keyboard grabs gl-disable
+: Turn off all pointer and keyboard grabs

+gl-disable
 : Disable OpenGL support

 gl-software
- : Force OpenGL software rendering gl-texture-rect
+: Force OpenGL software rendering

+gl-texture-rect
- : Use the OpenGL texture rectangle extension, if available gl-legacy
+: Use the OpenGL texture rectangle extension, if available

+gl-legacy
 : Use a legacy OpenGL context

 gl-gles
 : Use a GLES OpenGL context

 vulkan-disable
 : Disable Vulkan support

 vulkan-validate
 : Load the Vulkan validation layer, if available

 The special value `all` can be used to turn on all debug options.
 The special value `help` can be used to obtain a list of all supported debug options.

-### GSK_DEBUG {#GSK-Debug-Options}
+### GSK_DEBUG

 This variable can be set to a list of debug options, which cause GSK to print out different types of debugging information.
 Some of these options are only available when GTK has been configured with `-Ddebug=true`.

 renderer
- : General renderer information cairo
+: General renderer information

+cairo
 : cairo renderer information

 opengl
 : OpenGL renderer information

 shaders
 : Shaders

 surface
 : Surfaces

 vulkan
 : Vulkan renderer information

 fallback
 : Information about fallbacks

 glyphcache
 : Information about glyph caching

 A number of options affect behavior instead of logging:

 diff
 : Show differences

 geometry
 : Show borders

 full-redraw
- : Force full redraws for every frame sync
+: Force full redraws for every frame

+sync
 : Sync after each frame

 vulkan-staging-image
- : Use a staging image for Vulkan texture upload vulkan-staging-buffer
+: Use a staging image for Vulkan texture upload

+vulkan-staging-buffer
 : Use a staging buffer for Vulkan texture upload

 The special value `all` can be used to turn on all debug options.
 The special value `help` can be used